marxin/texi2rst-generated/sphinx/gccint/passes-and-files-of-the-compiler/optimization-info.rst

 A dump_manager class is defined in :samp:`dumpfile.h`.
-Various passes register dumping pass-specific information via ``dump_register`` in :samp:`passes.c`.
+Various passes register dumping pass-specific information via ``dump_register`` in :samp:`passes.cc`.
 During the registration, an optimization pass can select its optimization group (see :ref:`optimization-groups`).
 After that optimization information corresponding to the entire group (presumably from multiple passes) can be output via command-line